 I spoke to Cellink, a leader in the development of bioprinting technology, to help separate fact from fiction.

 “Sometimes the hype generated from studies like that can lead to unrealistic expectations about the pace of the research, but this was no doubt promising progress,” said Erik Gatenholm, CEO of Cellink.

-“It shows the potential applications of bioprinting, but the heart was not functional or useable.
+“It shows the potential applications of bioprinting, but the heart was not functional or usable.
 The field is still several decades away from full human hearts.
 While printing a miniaturized version helps visualize what can be done in the future, there are many challenges that still exist in printing a full-sized human heart.”

 We shouldn’t expect to be printing custom replacement hearts anytime soon, but there are many areas where bioprinting could have a significant impact on patients with cardiovascular issues in the near-term.
 Cellink’s bioprinting technology is being used in several projects to develop 3D heart tissue models for drug screening and research into cardiovascular diseases, as well as for regenerative medicine.